wso2/ballerina-vscode/docs/record-editor/readme.md

-# Editing records graphically with Ballerina
+# Edit records graphically with Ballerina

-Record is the type system introduced by the ballerina language to hold data by a user.
-Users can use records when they want to define their data schemas.
-Once the records are created users can easily manipulate data inside a user programme.
+Record is the type system introduced by the Ballerina language to hold data by a user.
+You can use records when you want to define data schemas.
+Once the records are created, you can easily manipulate data inside a program.

 Ballerina is a multi-paradigm language.
 You can define records in an imperative manner with Ballerina.
-On top of that, the Ballerina VS Code plugin comes with record editing capabilities, which will help users to edit records graphically.
+On top of that, the Ballerina VS Code plugin comes with record editing capabilities, which will help you to edit records graphically.

-In the record editor, users have the ability to create a record from scratch or create a record by importing a JSON.
+In the record editor, you have the ability to create a record from scratch or create a record by importing a JSON.

 ## Set up the prerequisites